CS234319/safot/Material/Tutorials/theory/mini-lisp.md

 * Quick to learn and master.
 Inappropriate for any serious programming.
 * Captures the essence of Lisp
-* Meticiuluously, purges, eliminates, and/or ignores, anything else!
+* Meticulously, purges, eliminates, and/or ignores, anything else!

 <!--vert-->